Buy Duac Gel Once Daily Online in the UK

 |Directions||Apply thin layer at night after washing.||Apply thin layer at night after washing.||Take ONE capsules DAILY (preferably in the morning)|

 Before taking any medication, it is important to read the Patient Information Leaflet.
-You can find information leaflets for your medicines by typing them into the search bar at medicines.org, or by contacting us.

 Order within for guaranteed next day delivery options